jomco/eduhub-rio-mapper/CLI.md

 ### dry-run-upsert

-This action simulates an upsert of an ooapi object and returns a diff of the fields that such an upsert would change in RIO.
+This action simulates an upsert of an OOAPI object and returns a diff of the fields that such an upsert would change in RIO.

 Example: